tuckn/WshChildProcess/README.md

 ### exec

-Use Case: DOS commands or CUI applications that do not require processing results.
+Use Case: Run a DOS command or CUI application asynchronously.
+And when you don't require the processing results.

 ```js
 var exec = Wsh.ChildProcess.exec; // Shorthand